 Of course I had to visit the Vietnamese Women’s Museum to educate myself on the country’s history of female empowerment.

-I left Vietnam feeling immediate nostalgia.
-Even 1 year and a half later, I know that I’m destined to return and explore more of the country.
+I am leaving Vietnam feeling immediate nostalgia.
+I know that I’m destined to return and explore more of the country.

 Sending hugs to my family in Hanoi.